Overview on future skills

 EmiratesSkills is an initiative of Abu Dhabi Centre for Technical and Vocational Education and Training (ACTVET).
 It aims to improve the competency levels of the UAE’s youth and prepare them for the future skills and a sustainable knowledge–based economy.
 Its activities are focused on raising the awareness of career-based technical and vocational education among young Emiratis by organising competitions, events, training programmes and technical career activities.

-EmiratesSkills offer students opportunities to participate and compete in national, regional and world skills competitions, and for continuous benchmarking with international skills standards.
+EmiratesSkills offers students opportunities to participate and compete in national, regional and world skills competitions, and for continuous benchmarking with international skills standards.

 Skills competitions also include juniors aged between 12 and 15 years and people of determination (people with special needs).